JohT/search-menu-ui/search-menu-ui/README.md

 * Integrates perfectly with [data-restructor-js](https://github.com/JohT/data-restructor-js) for data conversion and template resolving
 * Integrates perfectly with [elasticsearch](https://www.elastic.co/de/elasticsearch/)

-## Not intended to be used when
+### Not intended to be used when
 * a type-safe, non data-agnostic and non-generic strategy is key
 * the things that can be searched are pretty well known and stable (don't change that much)
 * changing client code is much easier than changing the search service

-## Might be added in future:
+### Might be added in future:
 * specialized filters for numeric limits
 * specialized filters for date and time
 * paging
 * configuration in html

-# Getting started
+## Getting started

-# Structure
+## Structure

 The following screenshots were taken from the example, that is included in this repository.
 Since the search menu UI only takes element IDs, it can be attached in many ways.
 Furthermore, anything can be styled using CSS.
 The screenshots below are therefore only one of many possible ways on how the search might look like.
-At least they explain the base structure and parts visually very well.
+At least they explain the base structure and parts of it visually.

-## Results and Details
+### Results and Details

 ![Screenshot Details](https://github.com/JohT/search-menu-ui/blob/master/search-menu-ui/screenshots/ScreenshotExampleDetails.png?raw=true)